-In the first two months of 2020, COVID-19, the novel Wuhan coronavirus (previously known as 2019-nCoV), has dominated the news.
+In the first two months of 2020, COVID-19 (previously known as the novel Wuhan coronavirus or 2019-nCoV) has dominated the news.
 At the time of writing, there are over 45,000 confirmed cases worldwide and over 1100 deaths (you can see the latest estimates here).
 While about 99% of cases are confined to mainland China, cases have been recorded in several other countries.
 These include the US and here in Canada.

 In the era of fake news, the outbreak has sparked international panic among travelers and has created several conspiracy theories.
-In fact, the World Health Organization (WHO) has released a “myth busters” resource to help the public navigate the myths and information overload surrounding the Wuhan coronavirus.
+In fact, the World Health Organization (WHO) has released a “myth busters” resource to help the public navigate the myths and information overload surrounding COVID-19.
 Additionally, the outbreak has also unleashed a wave of anti-Asian racism.

 Open Data-sharing and Collaboration

 On the flip side, in an unusual move, scientists are openly sharing their data, leading to speedier development of diagnostics.
 Moreover, CBC reports that, in order to stay on top of the rapidly breaking science, some journals have agreed to send copies of research papers to WHO before publication, with the authors’ permission.
 Considering how competitive academia can be, this showcases how big of a potential threat scientists consider COVID-19.
 It also has people asking why we do not practice this type of open collaboration at all times.

 Additionally, the emergence of COVID-19 has mobilized multiple Pharma and biotech companies worldwide.
 In the last couple of months, several companies have announced that they are working on a vaccine.
 Nonetheless, it is still too early to tell whether an effective vaccine will become available in time.
 An article in Science Magazine speculates that by the time a vaccine proves its worth in a clinical trial and manufacturers scale up production, it may be too late to make a significant dent in the course of the epidemic.